-Arunachal: RCML’s Distributed Books of Idu Mishmi
+Arunachal: RCML’s Distributed Books on Idu Mishmi

 The RCML has been extensively engaged in promoting and revitalizing the vulnerable and endangered languages of Arunachal Pradesh.

-ROING– Research Team of the RIWATCH Centre for Mother Languages (RCML) distributed pictorial glossary books of Idu Mishmi to Pen Drive Academy, Roing; Deputy Director of School Education (DDSE), Roing and Deputy Commissioner of Lower Dibang Valley District, Arunachal Pradesh today.
+ROING– The RIWATCH Centre for Mother Languages (RCML) distributed its published books on Idu Mishmi language to DC, DDSE and Pen Drive Academy, Roing today.

 Published by the RCML under the theme, “Iniya Ekobe Ahito Chicha Ahito Jichi”, the titles of the three books are Jomey (Action Verbs), Thru (Numerals) and Ambre Ne Praa-a (Animals and Birds).
 The main objective of these books is to encourage and aid the children of the Idu Mishmi community in learning and enriching their vocabulary in their native terminologies.